 © Ian Ridpath.
 All rights reserved

 Norma, shown under the name Norma et Regula on Chart XV of the Uranographia of Johann Bode (1801).
 Due to changes in constellation boundaries, the stars labelled Alpha and Beta at the top of the ruler are now part of Scorpius, and are known as N and H Scorpii.
-For a modern chart of this region, click here.
+Click the following link for a modern chart of this region.